 I have been asked many times about the differences between magnesium chloride and magnesium sulphate, commonly known as Epsom Salts.
-There is a great article a bout it written by Dr Mark Sircus, a well-know and recognised researcher of magnesium and its benefits.
+There is a great article about it written by Dr Mark Sircus, a well-known and recognised researcher of magnesium and its benefits.
 I quote it here:

 Magnesium Chloride solution was not only harmless for tissues, but it had also a great effect over leucocytic activity and phagocytosis; so it was perfect for external wounds treatment.

 Dr Jean Durlach et al, at the Université P. et M. Curie, Paris, wrote a paper about the relative toxicities between magnesium sulfate and magnesium chloride.
 They write, “The reason for the toxicity of magnesium pharmacological doses of magnesium using the sulfate anion rather than the chloride anion may perhaps arise from the respective chemical structures of both the two magnesium salts.
 Chemically, both MgSO4 and MgCl2 are hexa-aqueous complexes.
 However MgCl2 crystals consist of dianions with magnesium coordinated to the six water molecules as a complex, [Mg(H2O)6]2+ and two independent chloride anions, Cl-.
 In MgSO4, a seventh water molecule is associated with the sulphate anion, [Mg(H2O)6]2 +[SO4.
 H2O].
 Consequently, the more hydrated MgSO4 molecule may have chemical interactions with paracellular components, rather than with cellular components, presumably potentiating toxic manifestations while reducing the therapeutic effect.”

 MgSO4 is not always the appropriate salt in clinical therapeutics.
 MgCl2 seems the better anion-cation association to be used in many clinical and pharmacological indications.
 Dr Jean Durlach et al